 97-year-old Colorado man looks back on Army service, travels

+ADVANCE FOR USE ON SATURDAY, JUNE 17-In this Thursday, June 8, 2017, photograph, the honorable discharge notice of John Tripp, a veteran of World War II who served in the famed 10th Mountain Division, sits in his home in Carbondale, Colo.
 ADVANCE FOR USE ON SATURDAY, JUNE 17-In this Thursday, June 8, 2017, photograph, John Tripp, a veteran of World War II who served in the famed 10th Mountain Division, looks over some memorabilia from his years in the military in his home in Carbondale, Colo.
-ASPEN - John Tripp spent Memorial Day doing what he's done every year but once since 1957 - honoring his fallen comrades in the 10th Mountain Division at the top of Tennessee Pass.

 Add your comments below